Creating a Professional Email Signature

 - Separate links with pikes (" | ")

-- Use text links only, not graphics or icons, to keep the line short and easier to read.
+- Use text links only, not graphics or icons for accessibility and readability.

 LINE 10: Hard Return (empty line for separation)

 LINE 11: (OPTIONAL) Logo.
 See Using the Hawkeye Logo in your Signature for instructions.

 Hawkeye Community College | Admissions